Erionite: Carcinogenicity

 Erionite is known to be a human carcinogen and is listed by the International Agency for Research on Cancer as a Group 1 Carcinogen.
 The prevalence of malignant pleural and peritoneal mesothelioma due to erionite exposure in the Cappadocia region of Central Anatolia is very high.
 Descriptive studies have reported an excess of mortality from mesothelioma in individuals living in three Turkish villages where there was chronic exposure to erionite; only two cases of mesothelioma occurred in the control village, both in women born elsewhere.
 An excess of lung cancer also was reported in two of the three villages contaminated with erionite.
 Respirable erionite fibers were detected in air samples collected from the affected villages, and lung tissue samples collected from mesothelioma cases contained erionite fibers.
 A higher proportion of ferruginous bodies with a zeolite core were found in inhabitants of the contaminated villages than of those from the two control villages.
 Erionite is reportedly present in the local volcanic tuff.

 There is sufficient evidence of carcinogenicity of erionite in experimental animals.
-Rats exposed to erionite by inhalation or injection (intrapleural or intraperitoneal) and mice exposed by intraperitoneal injection had high incidences of mesotheliomas.
+Rats exposed to erionite by inhalation or injection (intrapleural or intraperitoneal) and mice exposed by intraperitoneal injection had a high incidence of mesothelioma.
 Additionally, although carcinogenic properties of erionite have been discovered by investigating the erionite found in Central Anatolia, Turkey, no difference in their carcinogenic capacity has been observed when it was compared to the erionite obtained in North Dakota, USA.

 Exposure

-Deposits of fibrous erionite are located in Arizona, Nevada, Oregon, and Utah.
+Deposits of fibrous erionite are located in Arizona, Nevada, Oregon, and Utah, as well in urban Auckland in New Zealand.
 These zeolite beds may be up to 15 feet thick and may lie in surface outcroppings.
 Erionite fibers have been detected in samples of road dust in Nevada and U.S. residents of the Intermountain West may be potentially exposed to fibrous erionite in ambient air.
 In the summer of 2009 North Dakota began a study of possible erionite exposure among residents.
 Erionite has also been identified in samples from the Tertiary Arikaree Formation in southeast Montana and northwest South Dakota.

 In the past, occupational exposure occurred from erionite mining and production operation.
 Nowadays potential occupational exposure to erionite usually occurs during the production and mining of other zeolites.
 Erionite was also reported to be a minor component in some commercial zeolites.
 Therefore, the use of other zeolites may result in potential exposure to erionite for the workers and the general population who use the zeolites in a variety of processes and products.
 Total dust exposures for miners in an open-pit zeolite mine that contained some erionite in Arizona ranged from 0.01 to 13.7 mg/m3; respirable dust in the mining area was 0.01 to 1.4 mg/m3.

-Erionite is held responsible for the high incidence of lung cancer, asbestosis, pleural mesothelioma and other lung problems in the Turkish village of Tuzkoy near Nevsehir in the popular tourist region of Cappadoccia.
+Erionite is held responsible for the high incidence of asbestosis and various forms of lung cancer within the Turkish village of Tuzkoy near Nevsehir in the popular tourist region of Cappadoccia.